 History, Culture, and Urban Renewal in the Big Easy

-Our trip would not be complete without a ride on the St. Charles Streetcar, which transports our small group from our beautiful accommodations in the quiet residential section of the French Quarter to the Garden District.
-We enjoy a dinner with TPL supporters Scott and Janet Howard while author Julia Reed regales us with tales from her book The House on First Street, My New Orleans Story.
+Our trip would not be complete without a ride on the St. Charles Streetcar, transporting our small group from the Soniat House, our beautiful accommodations located in the quiet residential section of the French Quarter, to the Garden District where we will dine at a private home.
+We have invited author Julia Reed, to regale us with stories from her book The House on First Street, My New Orleans Story.